core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * SHOULD NOT provide large amplification factors through its responses to a non-authenticated group request, and can possibly rely on CoAP block-wise transfers {{RFC7959}} to reduce the amount of amplification.

-{{Section 3.1 of I-D.mattsson-core-coap-attacks}} further discusses amplification attacks, and also notes how the amplification factor would become even higher when CoAP group communication is combined with resource observation {{RFC7641}}.
+The amplification factor would become even higher when CoAP group communication is combined with resource observation {{RFC7641}}.
 That is, a single group request may result in multiple notification responses from each of the responding servers, throughout the observation lifetime.

 Thus, consistently with {{Section 7 of RFC7641}}, a server in a CoAP group MUST strictly limit the number of notifications it sends between receiving acknowledgments that confirm the actual interest of the client in continuing the observation.